mozey/npm-package/README.md

 See discussion on [how to install an npm package from GitHub directly](https://stackoverflow.com/a/21918559/639133): *""possible since version 1.1.65 and works for github.com only""*

-Test install this package directly from github
+Install this package directly from github
 ```bash
 # Setup
 git clone https://github.com/mozey/npm-package.git